 Southern Europe is strong in competing production

-Based on latest data of 2014, Italy and Spain produce over half of European fresh fruit (mainly grapes and citrus fruits), and over 40% of the fresh vegetables (excluding potatoes).
+Based on the 2016 production data, Italy and Spain produced over half of European fresh fruit (mainly grapes and citrus fruits), and over 40% of the fresh vegetables (excluding potatoes).
 The Netherlands is also a top producer of fresh vegetables, producing mainly tomatoes, cucumbers and sweet peppers from greenhouse horticulture.
-As an exporter from a developing country you must be aware that local produce in Europe is often preferred over imported products.
+As an exporter from a developing country, you must be aware that local produce in Europe is often preferred over imported products.

-With an export value of over 12.5 billion euros, Spain accounted for over 30% of Europe’s fresh fruit exports in 2016.
-The Netherlands follows with a value of 9.6 billion euros.
+With an export value of over 7.4 billion euros, Spain accounted for over 30% of Europe’s fresh fruit exports in 2017.
+The Netherlands followed with a value of 5.7 billion euros.

 Climate and geography determine competitiveness

-Opportunities and competition will vary depending on your product, but are also determined by geography and climate.
-The principal suppliers to the European market produce counter-seasonally or produce fruit that is difficult to grow in Europe.
+Opportunities and competition will vary depending on your product but are also determined by geography and climate.
+The principal suppliers to the European market produce counter-seasonally or produce tropical fruit that is difficult to grow in Europe.

-In 2015, bananas represented over 26% of the total import value from developing countries, followed by grapes, avocados and limes.
-Over the past five years (2012 to 2016), the import from South Africa (citrus, grapes), Turkey (grapes, citrus), Peru (avocado, mango, berries), Morocco (citrus, soft fruit) and Mexico (limes, avocado) has increased.
+In 2017, bananas represented over 34% of the total import value from developing countries, followed by grapes, avocados and limes.
+In the past five years (2013 to 2017), the import from South Africa (citrus, grapes), Turkey (grapes, citrus), Peru (avocado, mango, berries), Morocco (citrus, soft fruit) and Mexico (limes, avocado) increased.

-For vegetables import has been stable.
-Europe imports tomatoes, peppers, potatoes and unions from nearby countries such as Morocco, Turkey and Egypt.
+For vegetables, the imports show a gradual growth.
+Europe imports tomatoes, peppers, potatoes and onions from nearby countries such as Morocco, Turkey and Egypt.
 In terms of import value, Peru and Kenya are also significant suppliers of respectively asparagus and beans.

 New suppliers and suppliers of non-traditional fruit and vegetables can best achieve success in specific niches for exotic and out-of-season fruit.